will-koz/training-guide/README.md

 guide or is a workout that I use in my personal workout.
 This is not an original workout plan that is delivered in the form of code.

-Editing [custom.c](custom.c) is heavily recommended because the current values are tweaked to my workout.
-For example, I do more push ups and sit ups than is recommended by the guide, but at the time I found out about the guide, I would have reduced the number of push ups and sit ups I would have done.
+Editing [custom.c](custom.c) is ~~heavily recommended~~ required because the current values are tweaked to my workout.
+For example, I do more push ups and sit ups than is recommended by the guide, but at the time I found out about the guide, I would have reduced the number of push ups and sit ups I would have done, if I followed the guide to the letter.

 Odd weeks prior to week 26 use Example 1; even weeks prior to week 27 use Example 2; odd weeks after week 26 use Example 3; and even weeks after week 27 use Example 4.

+## Requirements

+- C compiler. `gcc` is specified in the [Makefile](Makefile)

 ## Building

+- `make`

+After you have read through the values in [custom.c](custom.c) and made sure the values are good for you,

-The guide can be built using the command `make`.
-Cross training is something that should be done everyday, according to the guide, but does not need to be done twice a day.
+the guide can be built using the command `make`.

+*Side Note:* Cross training is something that could be done everyday, according to the guide, but should not need to be done twice a day.
 Reps (i.e. push ups, situps, and pull ups) can be done twice a day.
 First, as part of that day's reps, and second as part of that week's reps.
 Both of these can be edited in [custom.c](custom.c).
+If an exercise is optional and not required, it will be gray when it is outputted if color output is specified.

 ## Running

+- `./guide 1 Sunday`

 Currently, the guide is run using `./guide`, **followed by the week and the day**.
 A valid utilization of the guide would be `./guide 7 Sunday` for the Sunday of the 7th week of the training.
 You can also use characters from `MTWtHFSsU` format, so `./guide 7 U` would give the same output as `./guide 7 Sunday`.

+To get help information or see parts from the guide, use `--help` and `--guide` respectively.
+You can use the `--color` and `--no-color` options to specify color, and `--list` to add a checklist prefix to each line (which could be useful if you print out that day's exercises).

 ## Using